Your special summer expedition cruise starts in Bergen – one of Norway’s most beautiful cities and perfect for exploring on foot.

 Founded by the Viking king Olav Tryggvason in 997, Trondheim was the capital of Norway for 200 years.
 Today, the city has reputedly the most restaurants and cafés per person in Norway.
 You may want to find a table at one of the outdoor cafés along the city’s main square and adapt to the laid-back summertime rhythm of the locals.

 There is plenty to see and do in this historic city.
-Today’s included activity is a visit to beautiful Nidaros Cathedral, the country’s only Gothic-style cathedral, built over the burial site of St. Olav (Tryggvason), Norway’s patron saint.
+Perhaps visit beautiful Nidaros Cathedral, the country’s only Gothic-style cathedral, built over the burial site of St. Olav (Tryggvason), Norway’s patron saint.
 Marvel at the religious artwork, architectural details and medieval statues on the facade.

 There are a number of exciting summer activities to choose from too, including hiking and biking tours, kayaking through the city centre on the River Nidelv, museum visits and city walks.